techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 }
 {% endraw %}{% endhighlight %}

-{{content}} - will copy the content of the file in which you will use this layout.
+{% highlight html %}{% raw %}{{content}}{% endraw %}{% endhighlight %}
+will copy the content of the file in which you will use this layout.
 So blog post data gets replaced by Jekyll.

-2. Rename file to 2020-06-12-butterChicken.markdown.
+- Rename file to 2020-06-12-butterChicken.markdown.
-3. In the post, we added permalink Front Matter to specify the URL of the blog post
+- In the post, we added permalink Front Matter to specify the URL of the blog post
-4. We changed other Front Matters in the post to -
+- We changed other Front Matters in the post to -
 {% highlight html %}{% raw %}
 ---
 layout: post